Canadians travelling to the European microstate of San Marino from 2022 onwards will need to obtain an ETIAS for San Marino before departure.

 In terms of outdoor attractions, the microstate also boasts San Marino Adventures, the largest adventure park on the Adriatic Coast.
 This park offers hiking, archery, and pony rides among other activities.

-Health Information for Travelers to San Marino
+Health information for travellers to San Marino

-Canadian travelers will be able to access excellent healthcare in San Marino (and in most other parts of the Schengen Area).
+Canadian travellers will be able to access excellent healthcare in San Marino (and in most other parts of the Schengen Area).
 However, it is strongly recommended to purchase health insurance before departing on any trip to San Marino, as foreign nationals will not automatically be covered for healthcare expenses on Schengen territory.

 Additionally, all prescription medications being brought into San Marino should be kept clearly labeled and in their original packaging.